 - 10 command levels

 - 10 program invocations per level

 - 64 private dynamic segments

 - 64 private static segments

+- 16 ISC sessions

+- 128 ISC synchronizers

+- 16 ISC timers

-You can change these system default values with the CHANGE\SYSTEM\DEFAULTS command within EDIT\PROFILE.
+You can change these system default values with the List/Change System Default Attributes operation within CONFIG_USERS.
 For example, you may install EMACS on your system, at which time you may wish to increase private dynamic segments to 100.

-Assigning User Command Environment Limits: When you create a project with EDIT\PROFILE, you must first define the command environment limits for that project.
+Assigning User Command Environment Limits: When you create a project with CONFIG_USERS, you must first define the command environment limits for that project.
 Then, when defining the project profile, you can define the command environment attributes for the project.
 The project attributes must be equal to or less than the project limits.